The triangulation complexity of fibred 3-manifolds: Normal and almost normal surfaces

 Stocking's argument started by finding within $S \times [0,1]$ a maximal collection $\mathcal{S}$ of disjoint properly embedded normal 2-spheres, no two of which are normally parallel.
 The proof divides into the case where $\mathcal{S}$ is empty or non-empty.

 If $\mathcal{S}$ is non-empty, then one component $M'$ of $(S \times [0,1]) \cut \mathcal{S}$ is homeomorphic to $S \times [0,1]$ with a single open 3-ball removed (\cite[Lemma~2]{Thompson:3Sphere}).
-No vertices of $\calT$ lie in $M'$, and hence the intersection between $\calT^1$ and $M'$ is a disjoint union of properly embedded arcs.
+No vertices of $\calT$ lie in the interior of $M'$, because the link of each such vertex is a normal 2-sphere that can be made disjoint from all other normal 2-spheres and that is therefore parallel to a sphere in $\calS$.
+Hence the intersection between $\calT^1$ and $M'$ is a disjoint union of properly embedded arcs.
 Since one obtains a cell structure on $M'$ by starting with $\partial M' \cup (M' \cap \calT^1)$ and adding only 2-cells and 3-cells, we deduce that there must be some arc of $\calT^1 \cap M'$ that joins $S \times \{ 0 \}$ to the boundary of the ball.
 If we attach a tube that follows this arc, we obtain a tubed almost normal surface, as required.

 So suppose that $\mathcal{S}$ is empty.
 One can view the product projection map $S \times [0,1] \rightarrow [0,1]$ as a height function.
 One can then place $\calT^1$ into thin position with respect to this height function.
 This is defined as follows.
 For each level $S \times \{ t \}$, where $t \in [0,1]$, one considers the number of intersections between $\calT^1$ and $S \times \{ t \}$, and this gives a function $[0,1] \rightarrow \mathbb{N}$.
 Since $S \times \{ 0 \}$ and $S \times \{1 \}$ are normal, $\{ 0 \}$ and $\{ 1 \}$ are local minima for this function.
 Since $S \times \{ 0 \}$ and $S \times \{1 \}$ are not normally parallel, the function is not constant.
 Hence, there is some local maximum realised by a surface $S \times \{ t \}$ that is in general position with respect to the 1-skeleton.
 It is shown (see \cite[Lemma~5]{Stocking}) that one may isotope and compress $S\times\{t\}$, keeping its intersection with $\calT^1$ unchanged, taking it to an octagonal almost normal surface.
 However, since $S \times \{ t \}$ is, in our case, incompressible, and $S \times [0,1]$ is irreducible, this implies that no compressions are required.
 Thus, this almost normal surface is topologically parallel to $S_0$ and $S_1$.